vitalab/vitalab.github.io/deep-learning/_posts/2018-07-19-MultipleHeterogeneousDatasets.md

 ![](/deep-learning/images/multipledataset/multipledataset_network.png)

-To include the *GTSDB* during training, they propose a neew hierarchical loss.
+To include the *GTSDB* during training, they propose a new hierarchical loss.

 ![](/deep-learning/images/multipledataset/multipledataset_bb.png)

 ## Initiative
-To incrase the number of recognizable classes they use existing auxiliary datasets only for new (sub)classes.
+To increase the number of recognizable classes they use existing auxiliary datasets only for new (sub)classes.
 In that case, all classes of *GTSDB* are subclasses of the traffic sign class in *Cityscapes*.
-The straightforward approach of combining classes from both datasets in a conventional flat classifier is infeasible, since a traffic sign pixel cannot have different labels depending on the dataset it comes from.
+The straightforward approach of combining classes from both datasets in a conventional flat classifier is infeasible since a traffic sign pixel cannot have different labels depending on the dataset it comes from.

 To summarize, the contributions of this work to per-pixel semantic segmentation are:
 * A methodology for combined training on datasets with disjoint, but semantically connected, label spaces.